koii-network/ezsandbox/Lesson 4/PartIII.md

 Hint: Remember the value we prepended at the start of our submission?
 That might come in handy!

 If you're having a little trouble figuring it out, no worries.
-Here's the answer, we'll break it down for you:
+Here's one possible answer, we'll break it down for you:

 ```javascript
   async validateNode(submission_value, round) {